nccgroup/featherduster/CONTRIBUTING.md

 * Contributing attack or helper functions to Cryptanalib
 * Contributing FeatherModules

-The official page for FeatherDuster and Cryptanalib can be found on (https://github.com/nccgroup/featherduster)[Github].
+The official page for FeatherDuster and Cryptanalib can be found at https://github.com/nccgroup/featherduster.

 # Writing FeatherModules
 If you want to write a FeatherModule, the format is relatively simple.
 A FeatherModule requires: